shwetavbehera/nlp-2023-mc1/README.md

 ## Processing Tweet
 Even though the tweets are in english, the language of the user is not standard.
 To standardize the syntax of the tweets to an extent, I created a function to process the tweets and only extract relevant text.
 The following steps were made:

 - removing URLs, usernames, hashtags, punctuation
 - tokenizing the text using TweetTokenizer
 - lemmatizing the tokens

 These steps aimed to remove noise, standardize the text, and improve the quality of the input data.

-# Vectorization
-The text data was vectorized using the TF-IDF (Term Frequency-Inverse Document Frequency) approach.
-The `TfidfVectorizer` was employed to convert the text data into numerical feature vectors.
-TF-IDF assigns weights to each term in the corpus based on its frequency in a document and its rarity in the entire corpus.
-This  allows the models to work with numerical representations of text data, capturing the importance of words in the documents.
+In reality they did not result in a major improvement of the model.
+The F1-score with or without lemmatization stayed at 0.56.

 # Model Training and Evaluation
 I trained and evaluated both the Naive Bayes and SVM classifiers using the vectorized data.
 The classifiers were implemented using scikit-learn library.